bongochong/CombinedPrivacyBlockLists/README.md

 **Descriptions**

+- [**newhosts-final.hosts**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/newhosts-final.hosts): Is a comprehensive hosts list which blocks known ad, exploit, and tracking servers, taken from MVPS<sup>1</sup>, PGL Yoyo<sup>2</sup>, Malware Domain List<sup>3</sup>, and hpHosts<sup>4</sup>, then merged, sorted and deduped using homemade bash scripts.
+This list is compatible with all operating systems that make use of a hosts file.
+Notably enhanced privacy and security awaits you.

-+ [**combined-final-win.dat**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final-win.dat): Is a DAT-format IP block list suitable for use in torrent clients like Halite for Windows.<sup>1</sup> The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.<sup>2</sup> This will come in especially handy on public trackers.
++ [**combined-final-win.dat**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final-win.dat): Is a DAT-format IP block list suitable for use in torrent clients like Halite for Windows.<sup>5</sup> The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.<sup>6</sup> This will come in especially handy on public trackers.

-* [**combined-final.p2p**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final.p2p): Is a P2P-format IP block list suitable for use in torrent clients like qBitTorrent<sup>3</sup> and Transmission<sup>4</sup> under any OS.
+* [**combined-final.p2p**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final.p2p): Is a P2P-format IP block list suitable for use in torrent clients like qBitTorrent<sup>7</sup> and Transmission<sup>8</sup> under any OS.
 The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.
 This will also come in especially handy on public trackers.

-- [**newhosts-final.hosts**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/newhosts-final.hosts): Is a comprehensive hosts list which blocks known ad, exploit, and tracking servers, taken from MVPS<sup>5</sup>, PGL Yoyo<sup>6</sup>, Malware Domain List<sup>7</sup>, and hpHosts<sup>8</sup>, then merged, sorted and deduped using homemade bash scripts.
-This list is compatible with all operating systems that make use of a hosts file.
-Notably enhanced privacy and security awaits you.

 + [**yoyo.pac**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/yoyo.pac) & [**yoyo.pac.js**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/yoyo.pac.js): Are Proxy AutoConfig files meant to block advertising servers.
 Right now I am only hosting the lists from PGL Yoyo, but I plan to create master PAC files using a similar approach to my hosts files and IP block lists.
 These are great for older mobile devices where one cannot modify a hosts file, or make use of local VPN technology.